 Sephora brings the high-end experience better than Ulta.
 It carries more luxury brands and focuses more on making you happy than giving you deals.
 Granted, deals make people like me happy.

 I am in love with a lot of the Limited Edition Kits Sephora puts out.
 While there were a lot of misses with the pricing in 2018, that is not generally the case.
-Hopefully, Sephora reels the pricing back in, so I can purchase more kits this year.
+We saw better pricing in 2019, but I want to see even better pricing in 2020.
 The only retailer that puts out comparable kits is Birchbox.
 Sephora offers more high-end brands but Birchbox will usually give a cheaper price or more full-size items.
 When Ulta does kits, they are almost always samples and very overpriced.
 Considering you can get so many of the samples Ulta places in its kits for free or in a GWP, I am never compelled to buy them.
 Paying a lot for samples is just not something I am willing to do.
 My favorites from the Sephora kits are usually the Give Me Some Lip, the Sun Safety Kit, the Give Me More Lip Kit, and the Superstars.
 It is easy for me to spend hundreds of dollars most years on these kits.

 More High-End Brands